sngeth/sngeth.github.io/_posts/2019-08-16-extract-interface.md

 ```

 Now we want to test our sale class.
 We create a test which will
-instantiate a ArtR56Display but suprise, it's connected to physical
+instantiate a ArtR56Display but suprise, it's connected to a physical
 cash register.
 It's not very convenient to write unit tests that rely on
 this sort of external dependency just to run.
 Other typical dependencies
 such as DB connections also suffer from this issue.